GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 Neg.
 The ring always displays cloudy reflections in its silver band.
 Occasionally, you could swear you see something behind you in the reflection.
 *The user may cast the Creeping Death, Fogflow, and Vapors spells as though they knew them as wyrdings- even if they couldn't normally cast spells.
 The wearer also suffers a -3 to [Will] saves and a +3 to [Will] checks.
 The wearer cannot be obtunded by inebriation.
 When first worn by a creature for the day, it must succeed a DV 20 [Will] save or be stuporous for a number of minutes equal to the points of failure.
 If the wearer has never donned the ring before, the DV is increased by 1d12.
-A creature which rests with the ring one has their total rest level reduced to the previous level.
+A creature which rests with the ring on has their total rest level reduced to the previous level.
 Thus a short rest yields no benefit*.

 **Ring of Greatness**, $7,800
 Neg.